Kyndallmae/TechyTechy-BlogBlog/README.md

 # TechyTechy-BlogBlog
-A tech blog where users can post blogs about different projects they are working on and comment on other posts.
+A tech blog where users can post content about different projects they are working on and comment on other posts.

 ## Description
 This application is a blog that allows users to register and create blog posts.
 Users can post, edit, and comment on posts.
 This application was created as a space for people interested in different types of technology and to create a community of their peers.